 Before introducing your daughter to this crazy world, start at home and look at styles online.
 Consider what activities she’s involved in, such as sports or dance, and what type of bras she might feel most comfortable in.
 Because, if you’ve been wearing bras for years, you know that comfort is everything.

 - Get them measured.
 Many girl’s bra styles don’t have cup sizes, because young girls aren’t fully developed yet.
 To measure them properly, use a tape measurer and measure around the rib cage, just under their chest.
-Check out this helpful guide for more tips.
+Check out this helpful guide for more tips to choose the right bra.

 - Watch the padding.
 Most girls who are beginning to develop don’t need padding.
 You want your daughter to be comfortable and confident in her own skin, which doesn’t mean any of that added fluff.